-Goal 4: Commit to Fair Trade education, awareness-raising and growth of Fair Trade on campus.
+Goal 4: Commit to Fair Trade education, awareness-raising and growth of Fair Trade on incorporates the commitments outlined in sections 1-4 above, and get it approved by appropriate governing bodies.

+Campus.
 Host events each academic term that inspire students and faculty to learn about Fair Trade and purchase Fair Trade products.
 Introduce Fair Trade into classes and publicize your efforts in campus publications.